-Recently I’ve been thinking about the significance of writing food into fiction.
+Recently I’ve been thinking about the significance of food in fiction.
 Yes, that arguably minute detail that often gets neglected in a story.
 But is it so minute?
 Eating plays an integral role in most people’s lives whether our relationship with it be problematic or the joie de vivre.
-For me it’s a little of both, however that hasn’t stopped me from appreciating descriptions of food as a book lover over the years and incorporating it into my own fiction writing.
+For me it’s a little of both, however that hasn’t stopped me from appreciating descriptions of food in fiction as a book lover over the years and incorporating it into my own foodie fiction.

 A CLOSER LOOK AT FOOD IN FICTION

-This fixation with descriptions of food in fiction came about when I read books as a child and began to associate feelings with the descriptions.
+This fixation with food in fiction came about when I read novels about food as a child and began to associate feelings with the descriptions.
 Feelings which I still distinctly remember today.
 For example, I have a vivid memory of reading The Perfect Hamburger by Alexander McCall Smith as a ten-year-old in class one day before lunch time.
 The vivid descriptions of the character’s pursuit to make the perfect hamburger with the right selection of ingredients had my stomach rumbling and made me crave burgers!
 That precious memory has never left me and it’s all owed to the ‘minutiae’ of food in fiction.
 Who says that a fiction story has to be all plot and characters?
-I would argue that the subtle ways in which they relate to something such as food really can offer a broader sense of who a character is and offers yet another branch for analysis for book lovers.
+I would argue that the subtle ways in which they relate to something such as food really can offer a broader sense of who a character.
+Furthermore, it offers yet another branch of analysis for book lovers.

 EXAMPLES OF FOOD IN FICTION AND NON-FICTION